 Digestive diseases and disorders like reflux disease or GERD are seen more commonly in overweight individuals than in normal weight individuals.
-Doctors have been saying for years that losing weight can help reduce heartburn symptoms.
+Doctors have been saying for years that burning calories and losing weight can help reduce heartburn symptoms.
 Losing just 5 to 10 pounds may be enough to reduce your reflux symptoms.

 In theory, losing weight is easy – you simply need to burn more calories than you eat.
 In practice, this can seem overwhelming.
 However, small steps can add up to big improvements.
 Following these six simple steps for one month can help you start losing weight and help reduce your heartburn symptoms.

-Three Nutrition Tips
+Three Nutrition Tips for Burning Calories

 In order to achieve and maintain a healthy weight, you need to daily balance the calories you take in with the calories you burn.
 If you eat just 100 more food calories a day than you burn, you’ll gain about 1 pound in a month, or over 10 pounds a year!
 Reduce or balance your daily calories by following these simple steps: